 |Adult Portion Size||Enough to leave a small lump in their stomach|

-A snake’s enclosure has to be the right size.
-If it’s too small, it will be cramped, and get restless and bored.
-If it’s too big, it will feel intimidated by the open space, and will get stressed.
+A snake’s enclosure has to be the optimal size for its needs.
+If it’s too small, it will be cramped, restless, and bored.
+If it’s too big, it will feel intimidated by the open space and become stressed.

-This presents a problem to a snake owner.
-It means you have to have several enclosures.
-The first is for when the snake is a juvenile, and the second is for when they are an adult.
-You may also want a third for hatchlings.
+The first is for when the snake is a juvenile (10 gallons), and the second is for when they are an adult (20 gallons).
+You ‘may’ also want to get a third for hatchlings.

-If you buy your king snake as a tiny hatchling, consider keeping them in a plastic tub.
-These are small, but are perfect if you have several snakes and not much room.
-Breeders use small tubs to house hatchlings before selling them on.
-A small Tupperware tub is fine.
+If you get your kingsnake as a tiny hatchling, consider keeping them in a plastic tub (with breathing holes.)
+These are small, but ideal if you have several snakes and not much room.
+Breeders use small tubs to house hatchlings before they’re sold.
+A small Tupperware tub is just fine.

-An adult’s tank should also contain some enrichment so that your pet doesn’t get too bored.
-Kingsnakes aren’t arboreal snakes, but you can still have a branch and some foliage for cover.
-You should also have at least one hide for them.
+An adult’s tank should contain some enrichment and entertainment so your snake doesn’t get bored.
+Kingsnakes aren’t arboreal snakes, but you can still have a branch and some foliage to provide them with cover.
+You should also provide two hides to keep stress levels to a minimum.

 Because they originate from a desert environment, Mexican black kingsnakes require their cage to be warm.
 It should be a lot warmer than room temperature.
-If you don’t heat their cage correctly, your snake will become too cold and experience health issues:
+If you don’t heat its cage correctly, your snake will become too cold and experience health and digestive issues:

-- Too low and they can’t digest their food.
-They’ll regurgitate it before they can digest it.
+- Too low temperature.
+It can’t digest food, so it’ll regurgitate food before it can digest it.

-- Too high and bacteria will flourish.
+- Too high temperature.
+Bacteria will flourish.
 This causes mouth rot and scale rot.
-If it gets even higher, the temperature can also cause neurological issues.
+If the temperature gets even higher, it can also cause neurological issues.